Clacton: Swimmer missing after five saved from sea

 - Published

-Five swimmers have been rescued from the water at Clacton-on-Sea and a sixth person is missing.
+Five swimmers have been rescued from the water at Clacton-on-Sea and a sixth person is still missing.

-Emergency services were called to the town's pier just after 11:00 BST.
+Emergency services were called to the town's pier in Essex just after 11:00 BST.

-Lifeboats have been scrambled to the scene and the Clacton beach patrol team is assisting in finding the missing person.
+Lifeboats were sent to the scene and the resort's beach patrol team was assisting in trying to find the missing person in the North Sea.

-The pier has been closed with members of the public asked to leave whilst the search operation is carried out.
+The pier was closed with members of the public asked to leave while the search was carried out.

-Essex Police said they were dealing with a "serious and ongoing" incident.
+Essex Police said it had been dealing with a "serious and ongoing" incident.

+The East of England Ambulance Service said the five people were taken to hospital.

+"Crews assessed four males and a female patient at the scene before transporting them by road to Colchester Hospital for assessment and care," a spokesperson said.

+The Essex and Herts Air Ambulance was also sent to the scene.

-HM Coastguard said they were responding to "a report of multiple people in the water".
+HM Coastguard said it had responded to "a report of multiple people in the water".

-A spokesperson said: "Five people have been rescued, with the search still ongoing for a sixth male. "
+A spokesperson said: "Five people have been rescued, with the search still ongoing for a sixth male."

 Nigel Brown, communications manager for Clacton Pier, said staff had thrown life support aids to help those in difficulties.